KarthikMothiki/Robotics-Software-Engineer-Udacity/Project2 Go Chase It/README.md

 # RoboND-Term1-P2-Go-Chase-It
-Project 2 of Udacity Robotics Software Engineer Nanodegree Program
+Project-2 of Udacity Robotics Software Engineer Nanodegree Program

 ## Output video
 - **When the ball is camera frame bot moves in that direction.**